muesli/gominatim/README.md

  * [x] Search
  * [x] Reverse Geocoding

-## Contributions–
+## Contributions

 …Are welcome :)

-If you want to add anyting, do it and submit a pull-request.
+If you want to add anything, do it and submit a pull-request.
 Please add Tests for your additions!

 ## Usage of the Openstreetmaps-Nominatim Server